 If you want to achieve a lighting scheme, but you don’t want the light fixtures to be the attraction of your cottage, well lights are for you.

 Well lights are designed to be placed directly in the ground.
 The fixture itself is hidden, but the light still has a strong illumination.
 Commonly, they're used for decks, pathway lights, or for an uplight effect.

-The light fixtures are very versatile, but they do need to be hardwired.
-For obvious reasons, they cannot be moved or adjusted as easily as other lighting options.
+The light fixtures need to be hardwired and for obvious reasons, they cannot be moved or adjusted as easily as other fixtures.

 Adding light to your landscape may seem like a simple task, but if you’re wanting to increase the value of your property and have a truly stunning attraction, partnering with a professional lighting company will be your best choice.

 There isn’t a nature enthusiast in this world that wants to create light pollution, disturb their neighbours or possibly harm wildlife.
-These are all possible situations if you don’t have the expertise of a professional along the way.
+These are all possibilities if you don’t have the expertise of a professional along the way.

 Are you ready to transform your cottage through the art of illumination?
-Fill out our online consultation form and a Nightscape’s rep will reach out to you right away.
+Fill out our online consultation form and a Nightscapes of Muskoka rep will be in touch.